 - 1. While striving to offer opportunities for education to socio-economically backward communities, the quality at the entry level has to be compromised.
 That is, students with lower marks are admitted in order to fill up seats reserved for a particular community. - 2.
 The college has limited economic resources to offer scholarships on its own.
-Being located in a semi urban area, it has not been able to attract sufficient number of private donors to help economically poor students.
-On the other hand, the number of students seeking financial assistance is increasing day by day. - 3.
+Being located in a semi urban area, it has not been able to attract sufficient number of private donors to help economically poor students. - 3.
 Being a provincialized college, it has limited options to start its own schemes bypassing the government regulations.